Wishing Well Water Stations

 |Team Wishing Well (from left): Nina Gerona '15, Jen Kleindienst (Sustainability Coordinator), Bruce Strickland (Machine Shop), Tavo True-Alcala '15, Dave Strickland (Machine Shop), Brent Packer '15, and Madeleine O'Brien '16|

-As a part of its commitment to becoming a bottled water-free campus, Wesleyan University is continually seeking alternatives to hydrate the campus community.
-The Sustainability Office, Center for the Arts' Feet to the Fire Initiative, the Patricelli Center for Social Entrepreneurship, and the College of the Environment co-sponsored a student competition to design a mobile water station in the 2012-3 academic year, which will be used at Reunion & Commencement, Homecoming/Family Weekend, and other outdoor events.
+The Sustainability Office, Center for the Arts' Feet to the Fire Initiative, the Patricelli Center for Social Entrepreneurship, and the College of the Environment co-sponsored a student competition to design a mobile water station in the 2012-3 academic year, which is now used at Reunion & Commencement, Homecoming/Family Weekend, and other outdoor events.

 For the competition, student teams created designs for Wesleyan’s own water station.
 Contest participants could work individually or in teams to develop designs for the water stations, following guidelines to ensure that the finished product would meet Wesleyan’s needs.
 Students had the opportunity to consult with faculty, staff, and alumni to receive guidance as they created their designs.
 The competition had two phases.
 During the first phase, students created rough drawings of their water stations.
 A panel of faculty, staff, and administrative judges evaluated drawings based on functionality, practicality, creativity, and buildability and offered suggestions for improvement.
 Promising design submissions proceeded to Phase II.